goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

     \vskip 1.5em
 \end{center}

-For an example, where this formulation using _cofinite quantification_ was necessary, see \cref{Lemma:opnClsSubst}).
+For an example, where using _cofinite quantification_ was necessary, see \cref{Lemma:opnClsSubst}).

 ##Proofs

-Having described the implementations of the two binder representations along with the definitions of capture-avoiding substitution using nominal sets and the corresponding _subsitution_ and _open_ operations in the LN mechanization, we come the the main part of the comparison, namely the proof of the Church Rosser theorem.
-This section examines specific instances of some of the major lemmas which form parts of this bigger result.
+Having described the implementations of the two binder representations along with the definitions of capture-avoiding substitution using nominal sets and the corresponding substitution and _open_ operations in the LN mechanization, we come the the main part of the comparison, namely the proof of the Church Rosser theorem.
+This section examines specific instances of some of the major lemmas, which form parts of this bigger result.
 The general outline of the proof has been described in \cref{cr-def}.

 ###\cref{Lemma:maxEx}